vivaria/edisonrul.ing/docs/source/cards/barrier-statue-of-the-abyss.md

-# BARRIER STATUE OF THE ABYSS
+# Barrier Statue Of The Abyss

 > ① Neither player can Special Summon monsters, except DARK monsters.